 The State Board approved the creation of the Workforce Innovation and Opportunity Act (WIOA) Implementation Work Group in September 2014.
 Over the next 12 months, this work group will ensure that Californiaís implementation of the new law reflects state strategies and aligns resources accordingly.
 The groupís work includes developing WIOA performance measures and multi-agency metrics, developing policy, catalyzing systems alignment and regional collaboration, and determining any needed governance changes.

-Increased Skills and Credential Attainment Work Group.
-The State Board approved the creation of the increased Skills and Credential Attainment Work Group in September 2014.
+Increasing Skills and Credential Attainment Work Group.
+The State Board approved the creation of the Increasing Skills and Credential Attainment Work Group in September 2014.
 Over the next 12 months, this work group will focus on identifying skills credentials that are industry-valued, supporting regional calibration of labor market supply and demand, articulating diverse career pathways in key industries, and supporting regional Slingshot coalitions.
 The Increasing Skills and Credential Attainment Work Group will support and catalyze experimentation, statewide workforce goals and large scale change.

 - Green Collar Jobs Council†